Lecodeurenretard/What-a-miserable-cat-s-life/README.md

 ```

 ### Adding custom sprites
 In order to add new sprites for a class in particular, you have to put the image file in the corresponding subdirectory of [img](sprites/img/) ([other](sprites/img/other) is for the default sprites of the `Animal` class or its children classes), name it following the name pattern.
-Make sure the image is in the `.bmp` format and it exactly has `100x100` dimensions (even if you have to fill with transparent pixels).
+Make sure the image is in the `.bmp` format and has square dimensions (even if you have to fill with transparent pixels).

 Once you did this, you can go to [Image.hpp](code/include/Images.hpp) and declare the variable containing the hex dump of you sprite (located in [hexDump](sprites/hexDump)), follow this syntax:
 ```C++